APIs

 Example

-library(testthat) source("rest_controller.R") testthat("output is a probability", { <- list(id = 123, name = "Ralph") input <- make_prediction(input) result expect_gte(result, 0) expect_lte(result, 1) })
+library(testthat) source("rest_controller.R") testthat("output is a probability", { input <- list(id = 123, name = "Ralph") result <- make_prediction(input) expect_gte(result, 0) expect_lte(result, 1) })

 - Important to create unit tests to use before code goes into production